cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 This means that the first synthesis will inherently produce an invalid manifest.
 - Will create a cyclic dependency in case the cdk8s and AWS CDK application are in different repositories / packages.

+**Note that for CDKTF, there's no reason to use outputs because the state file provides all the necessary information.**

 #### Utility Functions

 Instead of integrating this lookup into the cdk8s resolution process, we could have offered a couple